oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/ToshyMEM.md

 British from Wales.

-She was born on June 7, 2015.
+She was born on July 27, 2015.
 She is a Cisgender and a Bisexual female (she/her).
 If skin color matters, she is white.

 ## Personality